 - The Server listens for HTTP requests on a configured port.
 See the <port> element in the Server configuration file.
 Let's assume in the examples below that the port is 8080. - The SSL server is not active.
-The tester could use HTTPS connections instead of HTTP connections when testing via Web Browser, provided that the SSL server is activated. - The Server runs the "DEMO" Adapter Set, which, in turn, contains several Data Adapters to manage all the demo-related items.
-In the examples below, we will be using the "QUOTE\ADAPTER" Data Adapter.
+The tester could use HTTPS connections instead of HTTP connections when testing via Web Browser, provided that the SSL server is activated.

-Hence, the LS\adapter\set parameter should be set to "DEMO" and the LS\data\adapter parameter should be set to "QUOTE\ADAPTER" (see section 4.1, Creating the Stream Connection).
+The Server runs the "WELCOME" Adapter Set, which, in turn, contains several Data Adapters to manage all the welcome-page-related items.
+In the examples below, we will be using the "STOCKS" Data Adapter.
+Hence, the LS\adapter\set parameter should be set to "WELCOME" and the LS\data\adapter parameter should be set to "STOCKS" (see section 4.1, Creating the Stream Connection).

 - The chosen Data Adapter supplies the following items:

 - item1

-- • ......
+- .....

 - item30